 Actually, jackfruit has the texture of chicken!
-I didn't say it tastes like chicken, because obviously I don’t like chicken.
-But, I love the texture, especially for vegan enchiladas!
+I didn't say it tastes like chicken because obviously, I'm not too fond of chicken.
+But I love the texture, especially for vegan enchiladas!

-So, let's talk about making a vegan enchilada that will bring your family to the vegan dinner table.
+So, let's talk about making jackfruit enchiladas that will bring your family to the vegan dinner table.

 Jackfruit, when drained and removed from a can, looks like triangles of chicken.
-If you taste it, as it comes from the can, it is tasteless.
+If you taste it, as it comes from the can, it is tasteless and somewhat salty.
 In fact, jackfruit's bland flavor makes it the perfect sponge for absorbing flavors.

-Then, you simply rinse the jackfruit, put it in your food processor, and pulse until shredded.
+Then, you rinse the jackfruit, put it in your food processor, and pulse until shredded.

-Although many recipes suggest using the jackfruit as is, I disagree.
-Instead, I like to cook it first.
-Similar to my Vegan Buffalo Chicken Dip, cooking the jackfruit first, give it a different texture and flavor.
+Although many recipes suggest using the jackfruit as is, I'm afraid I disagree.
+So instead, I like to cook it first.
+Like my Vegan Buffalo Chicken Dip, cooking the jackfruit first gives it a different texture and flavor.

 Once the jackfruit is added to the pan, the goal is to add spices, brown it and dry it out.

-At this point, I added Skinny Nacho Cheese Sauce, as well as raw spinach and black beans.
-Even though I used Skinny Nacho Cheese Sauce, any vegan cheese can be substituted for the jackfruit mixture to make vegan enchiladas.
+At this point, I added Nacho Cheese Sauce, as well as raw spinach and black beans.
+Even though I used Nacho Cheese Sauce, substituting vegan cheese works well for the jackfruit mixture to make vegan enchiladas.